-Power is connected to a load circuit through the normally closed contacts of the Alarm relay.
-Detection of a fire causes the contacts to open and remove power from the load.
-If the pre-programmed voting requirements are met, power is applied to an extinguishing load through the Fire Zone relay.
-Power is connected to a process control circuit through the normally energized Fault relay.
-In the event of a system fault or when the controller is in the Test mode, the contacts open and remove power from the process.
-An annunciation device is connected to the power source through the Fault relay to provide a visual or audible warning of a system failure.
+Figure 24 shows power connected to a load circuit through the normally closed contacts of the Alarm relay.
+When a "fire" signal is received by the controller, the contacts open, removing power from the load.

+Power is connected to a process or system control circuit through the normally closed contacts of the Fault relay.
+When a system fault occurs or when the controller is in the Test mode, the contacts open, removing power from the process.
+An alarm circuit is connected to the power source through the normally open contacts of the Fault relay.
+When a system fault occurs, the contacts close, powering the alarm.